 Lyman Twins of Altamonte, famous Vaudeville stage actors

-The comedians settled in Seminole County after retiring from a 15-year career, thrilling audiences around the country.
+The comedians settled in Seminole County after retiring from a 15-year career, thrilling audiences nationwide.

 It’s not every day that genuine celebrities move to town!
 The citizens of tiny Altamonte Springs were delighted when the famous “Lyman Twins” decided to retire a mile west of their fern-cultivating village in 1911.

 During the height of the Vaudeville era, Howard and Herbert Lyman were headliners that packed theaters for up to a dozen performances in some large cities.
-Their gags became legendary and inspired many that came after them, including the Marx Brothers.
+Their gags became legendary, inspiring many who came after them, including the Marx Brothers.

-Howard and Herbert were originally from Michigan and started performing locally in Grand Haven at 17 years old in 1895.
-Two years later they got their first break and started touring with the Holden Comedy Team.
+Howard and Herbert were originally from Michigan and started performing locally in Grand Haven at 17 in 1895.
+Two years later, they got their first break and started touring with the Holden Comedy Team.

 At that point, the twins were unknowns and not featured on the billboard.
-The obscurity allowed them to invent the “broken mirror” bit.
+Their obscurity allowed them to invent the “broken mirror” bit.
 They mimicked each other’s every wild movement in front of (what appeared to be) a floor-length mirror.
-The audience was clueless that they were actually looking at a simple wood frame — no mirror.
+The audience was clueless that they were actually looking at a simple wood frame—no mirror.
 They roared with laughter when the gag was finally revealed after the twins finally went out of sync.

 Classic Mirror Scene From “Duck Soup” (Marx Brothers, 1933)

-This concept was adapted many times by other famous comedians, including Charlie Chaplin.
-The most famous usage of the “broken mirror” scene was Groucho and Harpo in the 1933 movie “Duck Soup,” which was later reprised with Lucille Ball on an “I Love Lucy” episode in the 1950s.
+This concept was often adapted by famous comedians, including Charlie Chaplin.
+The most famous usage of the “broken mirror” scene was Groucho and Harpo in the 1933 movie “Duck Soup,” which was later reprised by Lucille Ball on an “I Love Lucy” episode in the 1950s.

-After their success with the Holdens, the Lyman brothers started headlining on their own with their first original show “A Merry Chase” in 1899.
-For the next 13 years, they toured the country and drew increasingly larger crowds, as their fame spread.
+After success with the Holdens, the Lyman brothers started headlining on their own with their first original show, “A Merry Chase,” in 1899.
+They toured the country for the next 13 years and drew increasingly larger crowds as their fame spread.
 Their on-the-road enterprise expanded to include dozens of actors, musicians, chorus girls, and crew.

 Howard was the business mind; he managed the promotion, bookings, and staffing for the Lyman Brothers Company.
 Herbert was the more creative mind and focused his attention on the production elements, as well as writing most of the troupe’s prolific number of plays and routines.

-Even offstage they loved to perform real-life skits.
-Routinely upon visiting a new city they would pull the “Barber Shop Gag.”
-In some variation, Herbert would sit down for a haircut and a shave.
+Even offstage, they loved to perform real-life skits.
+Routinely, upon visiting a new city, they would pull the “Barber Shop Gag.”
+Herbert would sit down for a haircut and a shave.
 At the end of the job, the barber would head to the backroom to fetch supplies.
 Howard — wearing the same clothes but unshorn — would quickly swap places in the chair.
 Upon returning, the barber was perplexed at his customer’s apparent rapid regrown of hair!

 Over their 15-year career, they earned significant celebrity and wealth.
 The world was changing, however, and the Lymans could see the writing on the wall.
 Moving pictures — then of the silent type — started to gain prominence.
 Films were much cheaper than traveling ensembles of Vaudevillians, and it started cannibalizing ticket sales of live actors.